jpdevries/makeanico/README.md

 Makeanico
 ========

 Makeanico is a progressively enhanced web app that allows anyone to create a 16x16 favicon.ico graphic.
+You can access it by [waking the sleeping&nbsp;dino](http://makeanico.herokuapp.com).

 ## 10K Apart
 *Makeanico was originally created as a submission for the 2016 10K Apart&nbsp;competition.*